-Regulating, grading, setting curb and gutter stones, flagging and laying crosswalks in East One Hundred and Forty-ninth street, from North Third avenue.
+Regulating, grading, setting curb and gutter stones, flagging and laying crosswalks in Fast One Hundred and Forty-ninth street, from North Third avenue to Morris avenue.

-Sewer in Clifton street, from North Third avenue to Morris avenue.
+Agging and laying crosswalks in Fast One Hundred and Forty-ninth street, from North Third avenue to Morris avenue.